Theory of Operation

 Global Generator Registry File

-For generators that have no <generator> element in the *.PDSC file, the global.generator.yml in the CMSIS-Toolbox ./etc directory contains is used.
+For generators with no <generator> element in the *.PDSC file, the global.generator.yml in the CMSIS-Toolbox ./etc directory contains is used.
 The generator: node in this YAML file registers the supported generators with the following keys:

 generator: